OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 - Option 3
 - Option 4

-#### Notes
-Your build pipeline is as critical as the software being created, it must also be subject of software security controls itself.
-Link to overall CI/CD automation and its place in this? reference to secrets management in the deployment SP.

-#### Guidance
+### Quality Indicators

 ## Maturity 3
+### Benefit

 ### Activity

 The build process includes automated security checks which break the build if they fail.
 Static Application Security Testing (SAST), with an appropriate and custom ruleset, should be triggered each time the build process executes.

-Tests should not be generic, but based on the application's risk profile.
-For instance, they should include risks identified in the threat model, and during previous verification tests.
-This should include testing for regression where relevant checks are available - i.e. for previously identified vulnerabilities that have been written up as SAST rules.
+Refer to guidance in [Verification > Security Testing](../v-security-testing) > A.

 The organization should set an appropriate threshold for build failure based on the application's risk appetite.
 For instance, this might be vulnerabilities rated as "High" and "Critical", or those with a CVSS score above 7.0.
 The types of vulnerabilities that the organization would consider to be unacceptable in a build and their typical scores/ratings should be considered when setting this threshold.
 An application with more sensitive functions might have a lower threshold, for instance.
 Vulnerabilities below the threshold should still trigger warnings and be logged into a centralized system to be tracked and actioned.